joyelkhan/Audio-Only-for-YouTube---Elite-Suite/AUDIO_VISUALIZATION_GUIDE.md

 ## Overview

-The Audio Only for YouTube™ Elite Edition now includes a comprehensive audio visualization system with **8 stunning built-in skins** that transform your audio listening experience into a visual masterpiece.
+The YouTube Audio Player - Background Play & Data Saver now includes a comprehensive audio visualization system with **8 stunning built-in skins** that transform your audio listening experience into a visual masterpiece.

 ---